 Section 2 – Deadlines

-a.
-Elections will be conducted within sixty (60) days prior to term expiration date.

 b.
+Elections will be conducted at least sixty (60) days prior to term expiration date.

-Elections will be conducted within sixty (60) days after a new position is created or a position becomes vacant due to resignation or removal.
+c.
+Elections will be conducted within ninety (90) days after a new position is created or a position becomes vacant due to resignation or removal.

-d.
-Voting shall be open for a time period of seven (7) calendar days and close at 6:00pm (CST).
+e.
+Voting shall be open for a time period of seven (7) calendar days and close at 11:59pm (CST).
 No late ballots accepted.

-Nominees shall be elected by majority (more than 50%) of votes cast.
+b.
+Nominees are appointed to position with a majority (more than 50%) of votes cast.

 Article VI – Officers